thars3n/git_peter_tutorial/README.md

 - git clone: Create copy of remote repository.
 - git add: Indicate which files to commit.
 - git commit: Create snapshot of files.
+- git commit -a -m
 - git status: Get overview of git repository.
 - git log: show all commits
+- git log --oneline
+- git push: update remote repository
+- git remote -v: see what are the current remotes.